RTSH: Communist period

 The interval signal of Radio Tirana during this period was the first few bars of the Albanian revolutionary song With a Pickaxe in One Hand and a Rifle in the Other (Në njërën dorë kazmën në tjetrën pushkën).
 This song also served as the signature tune of Radio Tirana's foreign language broadcasts.
 The pickaxe and rifle were part of the logo of Albanian Radio-Television during this period, and can be seen in the above photograph.

 During the last months of the socialist era, overtly political programming was drastically scaled down, and the long-established practice of playing "The Internationale" at the end of each broadcast was abandoned.

 A similar ideological battle took place on the television spectrum.
 The neighbouring TV signals of Italian RAI and Yugoslav RTV Titograd were particularly affected.
 During the 1960s, RAI was received in Tirana in decent quality.
 As time passed, the signal was strengthened by RTSH at Mount Dajti transmitter site only to broadcast the day's main news bulletin (TG1), films, and children's programmes.
 It is observed that in the news program, reports containing music concerts and papal activities, or even regular commercial spots were jammed.
 A similar phenomenon occurred with RTV Titograd's frequencies.

 After the fall of the communist system, Albania's TV frequencies started to be filled by a variety of Western broadcasters: from RAI to CNN International.
-In 2002, the practice was partially discontinued as Parliament passed a law outlining protective measures for the Albanian broadcasting industry.

 Radio Tirana is widely seen as a symbol representing Albanian culture in the world.
 Through its educational, cultural, and informative programs broadcast nationally and internationally, Radio Tirana has played a major role in the transmission of Albanian people's cultural values.
 The station served as the first academy of Albanian literal language as in its archive can be found interesting historical artefacts such as a speech made by Fan Stilian Noli or the voice of Albanian arts' ambassador, Alexander Moissi.
 Furthermore, it served as a venue on which emerging Albanian artists first showcased their talents later becoming icons.
 The voices of Tefta Tashko-Koço, Marije Kraja, Kristaq Koço, Viktori Xhaçka and many others were first heard in the station's studios.
 In addition, Albanian personalities such as renowned actor Reshat Arbana, singer Vaçe Zela and Dr. Sulçebeg hosted the most popular programs.